Frequently Asked Questions About Divorce

 At a critical turning point in life, you should have as much information as you need to make good decisions.

-At The Law Offices of Michael N. Kalil, we want to make sure you have professional insight.
-If you have questions about divorce and related issues, call 315-235-1012 or email us for a customized consultation with our Utica firm.
+New York attorney Michael N. Kalil wants to make sure you have professional insight.
+If you have questions about divorce and related issues, call The Law Offices of Michael N. Kalil at 315-235-1012 or email Michael to make arrangements for a customized consultation.

 What will happen to our property?

 During the equitable division process in divorce, you and your spouse will divide marital assets.
 These assets could include retirement accounts, real estate, vehicles and more.
 Any property that you own separately from the marriage would not be divisible in divorce.
 However, it can be tricky to determine whether an asset is separately or jointly owned.

 In a divorce trial, the court will consider the facts and divide property as it deems fit.
 Many couples decide to negotiate a divorce settlement instead of going to court because they can choose the outcome of property division themselves.

 Would I still be responsible for my spouse’s debt?

 As with property, spouses could be liable for certain debts separately or jointly.
 If you jointly own debt, it is possible that one spouse could keep a larger share of the debt in exchange for also keeping a larger share of assets.